mbronkowski/IPhoneFileRenameTool/README.md

 The app was created in couple of hours so it will require some additional work to polish.

-some basic features that are still miessing:
+Some basic features that are still miessing:
 - progress bar
 - checkbox to turn on/turn off logging
 - icon